ISU-MAVRIC/MAVRIC-Systems/README.md

    * Closed Loop: (`Velocity`, `Turn Radius`)
    * Closed Loop Direct: (`Left Velocity`, `Right Velocity`)
  * Implement Control Nodes
- * Implement sensing
-   * GPS
-   * Compass

 ### Deliverables
- * Video of Phoenix Driving in the Howe atrium
+ * Video of the electrical system taking in commands over a network and actuating motors
  * Description of control systems and sensors in place, including safety systems
    * Communication setup
    * Control Parameters chosen
-   * Hartbeat signal
-   * Positioning?
-   * Heading?

 ## Milestone 2: [System Refinement](https://github.com/m2i/MAVRIC-Electrical/milestone/3)
 Description: After we have a drivable rover, we will refine the internals